 The question is a good one, because there are so many ways to do it.
-I have colleagues who rely heavily on advanced statistics to support their points and others who dissect video and specific plays to explain to readers how teams win.
+I have colleagues who rely heavily on advanced statistics to support their points and others who build great relationships with players and coaches (and primarily rely on them for previously unreported information).
 Both of those approaches are effective — particularly in this current media landscape — and they illustrate how important it is for journalists to be multi-dimensional and think of new ways to tell stories.

 I write for people like my mom.
 I write for those who want stories about people, stories that give fans reasons to root for or against someone.
 Stories that make them care about 11 guys in pads on a field of grass or five guys in long shorts on a basketball court.
 Stories beyond the playing field.